How to Use

 Easy Set Up

-No matter what Lounge Doctor you choose, set up is EASY!
-Set your Lounge Doctor Leg Rest on a flat area such as a couch or bed.
+No Matter which Lounge Doctor you choose, set up is EASY!
+Simply place your Lounge Doctor on a bed or sofa, and lay down placing your legs over the leg rest.

 Your back should be flat and your legs elevated above your heart.
 If you become short of breath while lying flat, it is OK to elevate your back as needed.